ovh/docs/pages/web/web-paas/configuration-app/timezone/guide.en-ca.md

 ## Objective

-All $partner_full containers default to running in UTC time.
+All Web PaaS containers default to running in UTC time.
 Applications and application runtimes may elect to use a different timezone but the container itself runs in UTC.
 That includes the `spec` parameter for cron tasks that are defined by the application.

 That is generally fine but sometimes it's necessary to run cron tasks in a different timezone.